-This Mexican-inspired ceviche-style shrimp cocktail is based on a recipe by famed Mexican chef Rick Bayliss.
+This Mexican-inspired, ceviche-style shrimp cocktail is based on a recipe by famed chef Rick Bayless, a master of Mexican cuisine.
 But this isn't a ceviche in the true sense of the word.
 Instead, the shrimp are lightly poached in lime-infused water and marinated in lime juice while they cool.

-For this cocktail, try to find small raw shrimp (50 count bag is ideal) but if you can't find small raw shrimp, use a larger size and cut it into smaller pieces.
+For this cocktail, try to find small raw shrimp (a 50 count bag is ideal) but if you can't find small raw shrimp, use a larger size and cut them into smaller pieces.